w3c/wai-wcag-em/procedure.md

 #### Step 4.2: Check All Complete Processes {#step4b}

-<strong id="req4b">Methodology Requirement 4.2:</strong> Check that all interaction for each sample that is part of a [complete process](https://www.w3.org/TR/WCAG22/#cc3) conforms to each of the five WCAG 2 conformance requirements at the target conformance level.
+<p class="methodology-requirement"><strong id="req4b">Methodology Requirement 4.2:</strong> Check that all interaction for each sample that is part of a <a href="https://www.w3.org/TR/WCAG22/#cc3">complete process</a> conforms to each of the five WCAG 2 conformance requirements at the target conformance level.</p>

 For each complete process identified in [Step 3.3: Include Complete Processes](#step3c), follow the identified default and branch sequences of samples, and evaluate each according to [Step 4.1: Check All Initial Samples](#step4a).
 However, in this case it is not necessary to evaluate all content but only the content that changes along the process.